 The machine has been factory set before shipping - the planer's table being set parallel to the cutterhead knives.
-But once the machine has been set in its final location in the shop, the table alignment should be checked to make sure that it is still parallel to the cutterhead knives.
+But once the machine has been set in its final location in the shop, the table alignment should be checked to make sure that there has been no movement during its handling.